Meet the Team

 Keith R. Aronson, Ph.D.

-Keith R. Aronson, Ph.D., is the Associate Director of the Clearinghouse and is a Senior Research Associate in the Department of Biobehavioral Health at Penn State.
-He received his Ph.D. in clinical psychology from Penn State, a master’s degree in clinical psychology from Ball State University, and a bachelor’s degree in economics and English from Rutgers University.
+Keith R. Aronson, Ph.D., is the Co-Director of the Clearinghouse and is a Research Professor in the Department of Biobehavioral Health at Penn State.
+He is also the Associate Director of the Social Science Research Institute (SSRI).
+He received his Ph.D. in clinical psychology from Penn State, a master’s degree in clinical psychology from Ball State University…

 Grejika Abram-Erby, M.S., M.P.H. earned her B.S. in Biology from Tougaloo College and her M.S. in Forensic Science, with a concentration in Molecular Biology, from Drexel University.
 She received her M.P.H. in Community-Oriented Primary Care from George Washington University.
 Prior to joining the Clearinghouse family, Grejika evaluated projects with the D.C.
 Department of Health as well as the Leadership Council for Healthy Communities in Washington, D.C. and served as a mental health technician in Centre Hall, PA.
 Grejika’s research interests focus on improving the health and well-being of vulnerable communities through increased access to tools, resources, and services, while also engaging communities via collaborative partnerships with advocacy groups, researchers, and other professionals.
 In her spare time, she enjoys dancing, cooking, watching movies, and laughing with her family and friends.
 Grejika is excited for the opportunity to help strengthen military families.